Hanish511/SmartPrep-AI/README.md

-# 🧠 SmartPrep AI - Automated Study Deck Generator
+# 🧠 SmartPrep AI - Automated Flashcard Generator

 Welcome to my SmartPrep API!
 I built this project to solve a problem I face as a student: spending too much time making flashcards instead of actually studying them.